dkranch/www/lifelistSteve.md

 subtitle: The things I want to do
 ---

 This is a list of things that I'd accomplish before I die.
 I have an [active list](#active) below and also a [retired list](#retired) for those items I used to think about but on which I've changed my mind.
+I also have the [completed list](#completed).

 ## <a name="active">The Active ToDo List</a>

 Things I'd like to do, but in no particular order.
+So far I have these sections:

+- Family
+- Travel
+- Food
+- Misc
+- Craftsmanship
+- Posessions
+- Physical

 ### Family